MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/app-install-error-reference.md

 **Message**: Parsing error

 **Additional information for error resolution**:  ¯&#92;\_(ツ)_/¯ This error generally occurs in one of the Configuration Manager components when a piece of data is invalid.
 This could be something missing for the application, an old package version or a number of other general errors.
 Follow the [application troubleshooting guide](../apps/understand/app-deployment-technical-reference.md) to help locate the error and resolve it.
-It may be necessary to  review additional logs for components
+It may be necessary to review additional logs for components which support application installation.

 ### 0x87D00213